-Appendix H: NAEP Technology and Engineering Literacy Preliminary Achievement Level Definitions
+Appendix G: NAEP Technology and Engineering Literacy Preliminary Achievement Level Definitions

-Congress authorized the National Assessment Governing Board to develop appropriate student achievement levels on the National Assessment of Educational Progress (NAEP).
+Congress authorized the National Assessment Governing Board to develop appropriate student achievement levels on NAEP.
 The achievement level definitions are statements of what students should know and be able to do on NAEP at grades 4, 8, and 12.
 To fulfill its statutory responsibility, the Governing Board developed a policy to guide the development of achievement levels for all NAEP subjects.
 Three levels of achievement were identified to provide the public, educators, and policymakers with information on student performance on NAEP.
 These levels-Basic, Proficient, and Advanced-are used as a primary means of reporting NAEP results to describe "how good is good enough" at grades 4, 8, and 12.

-Table H-1 displays the Board's generic policy definitions for Basic, Proficient, and Advanced achievement that pertain to all NAEP subjects and grades.
+Table G-1 displays the Governing Board's generic policy definitions for Basic, Proficient, and Advanced achievement that pertain to all NAEP subjects and grades.

-Table H-1.
+Table G-1.
 Generic Achievement Level Policy Definitions for the National Assessment of Educational Progress

 Achievement Level Policy Definition Advanced This level signifies superior performance.
 Proficient This level represents solid academic performance for each grade assessed.
-Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
+Students reaching this level have demonstrated competency over challenging subject matter, including subject matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
 Basic This level denotes partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade.

 During the framework development process the project committees are asked to develop preliminary achievement level definitions, based on the generic policy definitions, to guide item development.
-Essentially the purpose of these statements is to provide examples of what students performing at the basic, proficient, and advanced achievement levels should know and be able to do in terms of the technology and engineering literacy content areas and practices identified in the framework.
+Essentially the purpose of these statements is to provide examples of what students performing at the Basic, Proficient, and Advanced achievement levels should know and be able to do in terms of the technology and engineering literacy content areas and practices identified in the framework.
 The intended audiences for these preliminary definitions are the NAEP assessment development contractor and item writers.
 The definitions are to be used to ensure that a broad range of items is developed at each grade level.
-Tables H-2, H-3, and H-4 present the preliminary achievement level definitions for grades 4, 8, and 12 as bullet points to clearly illustrate the technology and engineering literacy content and practices expected at each grade level.
+Tables G-2, G-3, and G-4 present the preliminary achievement level definitions for grades 4, 8, and 12 as bullet points to clearly illustrate the technology and engineering literacy content and practices expected at each grade level.